jaycecd/Word2Scene/README.md

 ### 8.License <a name="license"></a>
-This repo is distributed under [GPL License](https://github.com/jaycecd/Word2Scene/blob/main/LICENSE).
+This repo is distributed under [MIT License](https://github.com/jaycecd/Word2Scene/blob/main/LICENSE).
 The code can be used for academic purposes only.